abem7787/Bbay-ProductSurvey/README.md

 7. Write "php artisan serve" on the terminal to begin the program.
 If you encounter this bug: php artisan: "failed to open stream: No such file or directory". composer update instead of deleting the composer.lock file when facing issues.
 8. cd to react folder "npm run dev" on a separate terminal to activate the browser.
 9. Have ethier(xampp, mamp, wamp,) and create a database with mysql.
+If you encouter this bug:'vite' is not recognized as an internal or external command, operable program or batch file.
+Write the following the command on the working directory: "npm intall" then npm run dev.
+Click on the localhost link http://localhost:3000/ The broweer should display a login page.
+Nothing works at the momement because you need to migrate the tables to the database.
-10. Then write "php artisan migrate" to update tables on MySQL.
+11. I'm using xammp I add the entire project folder onto the htdoc to sync with mysql database,Then written "php artisan migrate" to update tables on MySQL.
-11. Check the tables wheater they had to arrive on your mysql database.
+12. Check the tables wheater they had to arrive on your mysql database.